conneroisu/cpre488-mp4/README.md

 | ./Cli getlogfile <id> | Get log file will get a certain log specified by the id of  0: data log  1: param id  2: logging toc |
 | ./Cli logblockcommand <id> | The log block command performs specific tasks on log files for the specified id of  0: delete all log blocks 1: refresh all log blocks 2: load log blocks  3: delete log block 4: resumelog block 5: pause log block |

-##### Document Version Changelog

-\-            Version 1.1

-\-            Changed optional logging variables in lab part one from gyro.x, y, z to ctrlStdnt.r\_roll, r\_pitch, r\_yaw

-\-            Changed git instructions for vm to use “Lab\_Part\_\* folder” instead of “Microcart folder.”

-\-            Updated student controller sequence diagram to have desired attitude rate being passed to the attitude rate controller.

-\-            Removed “Test Stand Control Board Rate mode” extra credit & replaced it with test stand visualization extra credit.

-\-            Version 1.2 (sdmay23-45) Last updated 3/19

-\-            Reorganized document for readability by adding appendices at the end.

-\-            Added additional tips to help students progress through the lab more efficiently.

-\-            Version 2.0 (sdmay24-32) Last updated 5/6

-\-            Added more core information about virtual machines and other VirtualBox logistics.

-\-            Added logging block value change section.